Time of Use Billing with SDG&E

 What is net energy metering?

-The best defense against high energy costs, regardless of changing billing structures, is to produce your own solar energy.
-Southern California is host to two factors that make a home solar panels one of the best financial investments a homeowner can make: high energy costs and lots of sunshine.
+The best defense against high energy costs, regardless of changing billing structures, is to become your own energy producer.
+Southern California is host to two factors that make a home solar panels one of the best financial investments a homeowner can make: high energy costs in a region with a lot of sunny days.
 A solar energy system allows families to produce their own renewable energy for use during the day.
 Excess energy (clean energy) is sold back to the utility.
 Baker designs home solar systems to offset, through net energy metering, 100% of the homeowner's electricity in order to maximize savings.
 The total cost of the system usually pays for itself in five to six years – after that it’s free energy from the sun.

 And there’s another factor that makes 2019 the very best time to get into solar or solar + a home battery system: The Investment Tax Credit.
 This is a federal program that was created to encourage home solar use back when energy rates were lower and residential solar systems, and the entire solar industry, were in their early stages of development.
 Today, solar systems are so efficient and solar savings are go great that that there’s no longer the need for a tax incentive, so it is expiring.
 That means this is the last year to take advantage of the Federal Investment Tax Credit (ITC) at its full rate of 30%.
 Here’s an example of the impressive financial benefit you could experience.
 Let’s say a solar system costs around $30,000 to purchase and install.
 That means most taxpayers can deduct $9000 from their 2019 income tax payment.
 Every year, homeowners walk away from thousands of dollars because they delay their clean energy solar or solar + home battery purchase.
 So, Baker would like to ensure we educate as many homeowners as possible about the reasons to invest in solar systems this year.
 2019 is the final year to get the full 30% benefit; for this your system needs to be installed and operational before the end of the year.
 Solar panels will still be a smart financial investment after the ITC is gone, and still the best way to create renewable, clean energy, but the system will just take longer to pay for itself.